AndroidStuff/SpringAndroidDemo/README.md

 # SpringAndroidDemo

+## About
 A Simple project that demos the utility of Spring for Android when used with Gson.
+Using these utilities it gets easier to interact with REST services.
+1. Try getting data from REST service that doesn't ask for authentication
+2. Try getting data from REST service that does ask for authentication
+3. Try posting data to a REST service using authentication

-# Utilities Used
+## Utilities Used
 * ButterKnife for View injection
 * Spring-android features
   1. A Rest Client for Android